 The award is accompanied by a prize of $500.
 The winner of the Godard Prize will also be nominated for the dissertation prize of the Canadian Studies Network – Réseau d’études canadiennes.

-We welcome one nomination from the graduate program director of each graduate programme at York University.
+We welcome one nomination from the graduate programme director of each graduate programme at York University.

 2018 Calendar Year

-At this time of year, we would like to compile the pool of outstanding dissertations defended in the 2017 calendar year.
+We would like to compile the pool of outstanding dissertations defended in the 2017 calendar year.
 Graduate Programme Directors please submit your nominations with: